thegoner24/coffeecom-backend/README.md

 ## CI/CD Setup with GitHub Actions and Koyeb

+This project uses a Docker-based CI/CD pipeline with GitHub Actions and Koyeb.

 ### 1. Set up GitHub Secrets

 Add the following secrets to your GitHub repository: